 In another of our reviews about local dog walking locations, this article looks at Lings Wood Nature Reserve.
 Lings Wood is owned by Northampton Borough Council and managed by The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

 Lings Wood Nature Reserve – Location & Parking

 Lings Wood is located in the East of Northampton.
 There is a small car park off Lings Way.
 Readers should note that there is a 2 metre high height restriction to pass under to gain access to the car park.
+Also since this review was originally posted I’m led to believe that this car park was closed due to fly tipping.
+There is street parking nearby.
 The reserve is surrounded by houses which provide alternative entrances on foot for those living close by.
-The car park is free but small, my guess is it would hold perhaps 6 cars maximum.

 Lings Wood Nature Reserve – What to expect

 Once in Lings Wood you get a sense of being enclosed by trees.
 The dense tree cover reminded me a little of Harlestone Firs.
 On the September day I visited the temperature was moderate but I’d imagine this would be a good location to walk dogs when the heat gets close to 30 degrees as it has many times during 2018.
 The temperature difference under a tree canopy can be remarkable.
 The outer of Lings Wood has a tarmac path.
 Off this tarmac path there are dirt paths through the woods in all directions.
 I’ve not visited in winter but I suspect Lings Wood would be less muddy than some other locations I could mention, Salcey Forest for example.